OOOmari2005/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: This is my homepage.
+NWIT-105 Cloud Computing Lab
----
+--- hello
+hello, this is my page